stevencurtis/SwiftCoding/DesignPatterns/FactoryPattern/README.md

 # Conclusion

-This is used in my article [Dependency Injection using Storyboards](https://github.com/stevencurtis/SwiftCoding/DIStoryboards)
+This is used in my article [Dependency Injection using Storyboards](https://github.com/stevencurtis/SwiftCoding/DIStoryboards), and I would recommend that you think seriously about using the factory pattern - in Swift projects it is rather well-used as well as being useful for conversations about projects.

  If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)